ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 Either you probably have good intentions and don't know how to do it but you heart is in a good place.
 Or you have been told to write tests and you reluctantly follow the orders as a good soldier.
 Regardless there are a few problems with that approach:

-1. Assuming you are a not complete moron, you have at least manually run and tested your code visually, made sure it compiled.
+1. Assuming you are a not complete moron, you have at least manually run and tested your code manually, visually, or made sure it compiled.
    Then, the idea of writing a automated test already start to loose meaning because you just saw it with you own eyes: the code is running.
+   This mental block is to me, and by far, the largest factor that prevents junior from realizing the value of automated tests.

-1. Because your code has not be written with testability as a core requirement, then writing the test afterwards will be extremely painful and difficult.
+1. In addition, writing the test afterwards will be extremely painful and difficult, because your code has not be written with testability as a core requirement, then .
    Good luck being able to isolate some deterministic behavior in a 100 lines of spaghetti with mutation everywhere and no clear responsibilities.

-1. As a direct consequence, the tests also tend to become coupled with the implementation details, making them brittle, or flaky, and generally more difficult to maintain. the typical example is when you want to change one line in your production code, you clearly see the change, but then you also have to change 20 tests...
+1. As a direct consequence, the tests also tend to become coupled with the implementation details, making them brittle, or flaky, and generally more difficult to maintain.
+   The typical example is when you want to change one line in your production code, you clearly see the change, but then you also have to change 20 tests...
+   This is usually a sign of bad coupling between tests and implementation.

-1. Some large chunks of the system will very likely escape any form of testing (consequence of `2.`) because of the impossibility to control their inputs and outputs.
+1. Some large chunks of the system will very likely escape any form of testing (consequence of `reason N°2.`) because of the impossibility to control their inputs and outputs.

 ### Writing Tests At The Same Time You Are Writing The Code

 Now we are finally getting somewhere.
-Most of the issues mentioned in the previous section start to erode with the main exception of `N°3`.
+Most of the issues mentioned in the previous section start to erode with the main exception of `reason N°3`.
 The main risk with writing tests at the same time as the code, is to increase the coupling between the test and the code, beyond what is strictly required, thus impairing maintainability and limiting future changes and evolution.

 However, there are cases were this approach can be actually fruitful, especially for certain scopes and contexts (More on that later).